1996 National League Championship Series: Game 7

 The Braves clinched the NLCS with a blowout Game 7 win.
-In the first with runners on second and third and one out off of Donovan Osborne, Fred McGriff hit into a fielder's choice to score the first run of the game.
+In the first with runners on second and third and one out off Donovan Osborne, Fred McGriff hit into a fielder's choice to score the first run of the game.
 After a walk, consecutive RBI singles by Jermaine Dye and Andruw Jones made it 3–0 Braves.
-After Jeff Blauser was hit by a pitch to load the bases, Tom Glavine cleared them with a triple, knocking Osborne out of the game while Glavine pitched seven innings, allowing only three hits.
-In the fourth, Andy Benes walked two straight batters with one out before McGriff drove them both in with a single aided by an error, then Javy López's home run made it 10–0 Braves.
-McGriff tripled to lead off the sixth off of Mark Petkovsek, then scored on Lopez's double before Jones's one-out home run made it 13–0 Braves.
-McGriff's two-run home run in the seventh off of Rick Honeycutt capped the scoring at 15–0 Braves.
+After Jeff Blauser was hit by a pitch to load the bases, Tom Glavine cleared them with a triple, knocking Osborne out of the game after less than an inning while Glavine pitched seven shutout innings, allowing only three hits.
+In the fourth, the Cardinals game 1 and 4 starter, Andy Benes, walked two straight batters with one out before McGriff drove them both in with a single aided by an error, then Javy López's home run made it 10–0 Braves.
+McGriff tripled to lead off the sixth off Mark Petkovsek, then scored on Lopez's double before Jones's one-out two run home run made it 13–0 Braves.
+McGriff's two-run home run in the seventh off Rick Honeycutt capped the scoring at 15–0 Braves.
 Mike Bielecki and Steve Avery pitched scoreless eighth and ninth innings, respectively as the Braves advanced to the World Series for the second straight year.